kyma-project/busola/docs/extensibility/display-section.md

 ## Widget _injections_ overview

-The **Injections** section contains a list of objects that defines the display structure of current extension on different view.
-Each object is a separate **injection** that will be injected on specified view at specified slot.
+The **Injections** section contains a list of objects that defines the display structure of the current extension on a different view.
+Each object is a separate **injection** that will be injected on a specified view at a specified slot.

 ### Available _injections_ section parameters

 - **source** - _[required]_ contains a [JSONata](jsonata.md) expression used to fetch data for the column.
 In its simplest form, it's the path to the value.
 - **name** - an optional name for the field instead of the default capitalized last part of the path.
 This can be a key from the **translation** section.
-- **widget** - optional widget used to render the field referred to by the **source** property.
+- **widget** - an optional widget used to render the field referred to by the **source** property.
 The widget should be adjusted to handle arrays.
-- **order** - number that defines in what order injections will be rendered.
+- **order** - a number that defines in what order injections will be rendered.
 If one or more injections have the same order, they will be sorted by name.
-- **targets** - array of targets
+- **targets** - an array of targets
   - **location** - _[required]_ defines on what view the injection should be rendered.
-Currently injections are rendered only on details views.
-For more information check the list of [all available locations](#all-available-injections-locations)
+Currently, injections are rendered only on details views.
+For more information, check the list of [all available locations](#all-available-injections-locations)
-  - **slot** - _[required]_ defines what place on page the injection should be rendered on.
+  - **slot** - _[required]_ defines where the injection should be rendered on a page.
 Check the list of [all available slots](#all-available-injections-slots)
-  - **filter** - JSONata expression that filters resources based on a given condition.
-If defined it overrides general filter.
+  - **filter** - a JSONata expression that filters resources based on a given condition.
+If defined, it overrides the general filter.
-- **filter** - JSONata expression that filters resources based on a given condition.
+- **filter** - a JSONata expression that filters resources based on a given condition.
 This is a general filter rule.
-If **filter** is defined in **targets** it will be ignored.
+If **filter** is defined in **targets**, it will be ignored.

 ### All available _injections_ slots